alexjurkiewicz/tf-mysql-user-aws/README.md

 # tf-mysql-user-aws

-This module creates a MySQL user account and publishes the password as an AWS SSM Parameter Store item.
+This module creates a MySQL user account and grants.

 Use this to manage the accounts of real people in a RDS MySQL / Aurora database.